ibm-cloud-architecture/refarch-integration-services/README.md

 The above annotations exposes the method getCustomerById to a HTTP GET on the above URL with the customer id as suffix.
 The chosen implementation is to use the Response object to control return code and the payload.
 We could have returned the Customer data directly too.

 Also we are not exposing the Customer object as is: the Customer is a JPA entity mapped to a CUSTOMER table in the database, we want to build a view of the data needed by the consumers of the service.
 The CustomerAccount is a Data Transfer Object pattern.
+This is a good practice to assess what consumer needs in term of data.
 It may not be the best view but we may refactor it later when requirements will add up.

+The resource class is really dedicated to support Annotation and to return HTTP object.
+The business and integration logic is done within the CustomerService class.
+This class will be easier to unit test, and can be reused by other resource if needed.

 ### Data model
 The entity data model to support is presented in the figure below.
 It is similar to the tables in backend database.
 The java classes have JPA annotations to control the persistence and management of the relationship, persistence strategy and loading strategy.